dy1io/hostathing.com/_pages/terms.md

 #### 2.4.
 User Avatars

 User avatars are used to customize your account profile and enhance your user experience on our platform.
+Avatars should not contain inappropriate content or personal information.

 ### 3. Sharing of Information